 If you’re spending your vacation with us at our Schlitterbahn New Braunfels Waterpark and Resort, and are thinking to yourself, “self, what else am I going to do while I’m on vacation?” have no fear, because New Braunfels and its surrounding areas are full of fun activities your entire group can enjoy.
-Texas is known for its finicky weather, so in the event that there’s one day of your trip where the weather isn’t Waterpark-friendly, here are some alternative ideas on what to do!
+There are so many places in Texas that provide a great waterpark experience such as this one and also Lake Travis.
+The best thing about Lake Travis also is that there are so many things to do in Lake Travis so the kids should never get bored!
+However, Texas is known for its finicky weather, so in the event that there’s one day of your trip where the weather isn’t Waterpark-friendly, here are some alternative ideas on what to do!

 If you’re traveling with kiddos this year there are some kid-approved options in town and within about 20 miles from the Waterpark:

 - In New Braunfels, about a mile from the Resort Office, we have our very own Children’s Museum.
 They have fun exhibits where the kids can let their imaginations run wild and they have a newly renovated Water Table outside with their Jungle Gym.
 Every day the Wonder Shop has a different interactive craft or experience!
 (I hear they even have their very own pet Turtles swimming around!!!)

 - On the outskirts of New Braunfels, traveling towards San Antonio, lies Animal World and Snake Farm.
 It’s basically a mini Zoo in the middle of suburbia.
 You’ll see Lions & Zebras & Camels, Oh My!
 There’s also snakes (obviously) so if you have a reptile fear, maybe skip this one.
 For more info, check out their website here!